DreamOverseas/mail-server/README.md

-Sure, here's a brief documentation in Markdown format for your Mailchimp subscription service.

-# Mailchimp Subscription Service
+# Mail Service APIs for Projects under S+/DOG

 ## Introduction
-This Mailchimp Subscription Service allows users to subscribe to your mailing list by entering their email addresses and other mail-related operations.
-The service uses a Node.js/Express backend to securely communicate with the Mailchimp API, ensuring that API keys and other sensitive information are not exposed on the client side.
+This Service API Collection allows users to achieve a series of email-related operations.
+The service uses a Node.js/Express backend to securely communicate with the Mailchimp API and Tencent Enterprise Email's SMTP service, ensuring that API keys and other sensitive information are not exposed on the client side.

-## Setup and Deployment

 ### Prerequisites
 - Node.js and npm installed on your server